YukthaGowda25/LIC-Simulations/README.md

 Transient Analysis:
+   Transient analysis shows how a circuit responds over time to changes, like when a signal is applied or turned off.
+It helps us understand how voltages and currents change before the circuit stabilizes.

    Procedure for Performing Transient Analysis:
    Select the Transient Analysis in the Edit Simulation Command,  Give the stop time as 1ms and Run the Simulation.